Sport in Sri Lanka

 Sport in Sri Lanka is a significant part of Sri Lankan culture.
-Although the Sports Ministry named volleyball the national sport, the most popular sport is cricket.
-Rugby union is also popular.
-Other popular sports are water sports, badminton, athletics, football, basketball and tennis.
+Popular sports include cricket, rugby union, water sports, badminton, athletics sports, football, basketball and tennis.
 Sri Lanka's schools and colleges regularly organize sports and athletics teams, competing on provincial and national levels.

 The Sri Lanka national cricket team achieved considerable success beginning in the 1990s, rising from the underdog status to winning the 1996 Cricket World Cup.
 The Sri Lankan national cricket team reached the finals of the 2007 Cricket World Cup, where they lost to Australia at the Kensington Oval in Bridgetown, Barbados.
 After qualifying to play in the finals of the 2011 Cricket World Cup, Sri Lanka was beaten by India.
-The legendary Sri Lankan off-spinner Muttiah Muralitharan also ended his incredible career at the Wankhede Stadium in Mumbai which hosted the 2011 World Cup finals.
+The legendary Sri Lankan off-spinner Muttiah Muralitharan also ended his career at the Wankhede Stadium in Mumbai which hosted the 2011 World Cup finals.
 The national cricket team of Sri Lanka has won the Asia Cup in 1986, 1997, 2004, 2008, 2014 and 2022.

 Sri Lanka has many sports stadiums, including Sinhalese Sports Club Ground, Paikiasothy Saravanamuttu Stadium and R. Premadasa Stadium in Colombo, Mahinda Rajapaksa International Stadium in Hambantota, Pallekele International Cricket Stadium in Kandy, Rangiri Dambulla International Stadium in Dambulla and Galle International Stadium in Galle.
 The country co-hosted the 1996 Cricket World Cup with India and Pakistan, the 2011 Cricket World Cup with India and Bangladesh and has hosted the Asia Cup tournament on numerous occasions.
 Water sports such as boating, surfing, swimming and scuba diving on the coast, the beaches and backwaters attract many Sri Lankans and foreign tourists.

-The Sri Lanknan Government does the needed renovations to keep hold on the quality of the stadiums, with the separated funds shared for Sri Lankan Cricket.
+The Sri Lankan Government does renovations to maintain the quality of the stadiums, with the separated funds shared for Sri Lankan Cricket.
 The cricket board draws and recruit new players annually, and divided into two team A and B. Once the players reach a higher position in their career, they have the opportunity to get picked under the Nation team.

 History

 Traditional sports

-Some of the traditional sports in Sri Lanka include Kabaddi, Gillidanda (proto-cricket), Kili thadthu, Kanna muchi, Chak-gudu, Thenkai addi and Elle.
+Some of the traditional sports in Sri Lanka include Kabaddi, Gillidanda (proto-cricket), Kili thadthu, Kanna muchi, Chak-gudu, Thenkai addi, and Elle.
 There are two styles of martial arts native to Sri Lanka, which are Cheenadi and Angampora.